DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - An attacker has intercepted a large amount of data that was all encrypted with the same algorithm and encryption key.
 With no further information they can attemt a frequency analysis attack
         - other examples might include letters that appear twice in sequence, as well as the most common words used in a language
 - 3.7.5 Chosen ciphertext
     - 🍮**Chosen ciphertext**: in a chosen ciphertext attack, the attacker has access to 📝one or more ciphertexts and their plaintexts; i.e. the attacker has the 📝ability to decrypt chosen portions of the ciphertext message, and use the decrypted portion to discover the key.
 Chosen ciphertext attacks require 📝access to the algorithm and work by having the attacker perform encryption that results in an expected ciphertext.
-Known plaintext and chosen plaintext attacks require the ability to encrypt data.
-In a chosen ciphertext attack, the attacker can choose the ciphertext output
+The attacker deliberately selects ciphertexts, submits them for decryption, and studies the resulting plaintexts to learn about the encryption key or algorithm.
+In a chosen ciphertext attack, the attacker can choose the ciphertext output.
+You can choose ciphertexts to decrypt and study the plaintexts you get.
     - 🍮**Differential cryptanalysis**: a type of chosen plaintext attack, and a general form of cryptanalysis applicable primarily to 📝block ciphers, but also to 📝stream ciphers and cryptographic 📝hash functions; in the broadest sense, it is the study of how differences in information input can affect the resultant difference at the output; advanced methods such as differential cryptanalysis are types of chosen plaintext attacks
         - as an example, an attacker may try to get the receiver to decrypt modified ciphertext, looking for that modification to cause a predictable change to the plaintext
 - 3.7.6 Implementation attacks